 Secondly, I usually swim in the 8-9pm session, but I had to go to a running club meeting from 8pm.
 We went to the 7pm swimming session, which meant that Stuart and I were with unfamiliar groups.

 There were two ladies and two gents in the first lane.
-I’d never seen the chaps before, but know both of the women – Jenny I know through Run Camp and Sonia is one of the best female runners in another local running club (but also very down to earth and friendly – I would finish a long way behind her in any race, but that doesn’t stop her from speaking to me!)
+I’d never seen the chaps before, but know both of the women.
+I know Jenny through Run Camp.
+Sonia is one of the best female runners in another local running club (but also very down to earth and friendly.
+I would finish a long way behind her in any race, but that doesn’t stop her from speaking to me!)